wkdgmr/wkdmod/README.md

 wkdmod is compatible with Diablo & Hellfire game modes within DevilutionX.

 **Added in 1.0.4:**
-- FRIENDLY FIRE ON NOW ENABLES HARDCORE MODE WARNING PLAYER DEATH AND ITEM LOSS IMMINENT
+- Friendly Fire ON now enables HARDCORE MODE!
+WARNING PLAYER DEATH AND ITEM LOSS IMMINENT
 - NEW DEVILUTIONX COMMUNITY GAMEMODE INVADER PLEASE SEE <a href="https://discord.gg/9azNXBbsjD" target="_blank" rel="noopener noreferrer">DEVILUTIONX DISCORD #WKDMOD CHANNEL</a> FOR MORE INFORMATION
 - Golem stats have been buffed slightly, and the Golem can no longer be hit by its owners melee and melee splash damage.